Iterators

 : syntactic sugar forfor...of

-, perfect for inline arrow functions.cells(filter?)
+, perfect for inline arrow functions.
+Also supports full cell predicates.cells(filter?)

 ,reduce